This post may contain affiliate links. Please read my disclosure policy for details. As an Amazon Associate I earn from qualifying purchases.

 The baked cheesecake will rise above the cake pan rim.
 As such, it is important to use a cake pan at least 3-inches deep.

-You can multiply the recipe by 1.5 to accommodate for a 3-inch deep 7-inch round pan, or multiply the recipe by 2 to accommodate for a 3-inch deep 8-inch round pan.
+Multiply the recipe by 1.5 to accommodate for a 3-inch deep 7-inch round pan, or multiply the recipe by 2 to accommodate for a 3-inch deep 8-inch round pan.

 2. Parchment Paper

-You need parchment paper, not wax paper.
+Be sure to use parchment paper, not wax paper.
 Some parchment paper is wide (like one from Costco) but typical parchment paper is not wide enough, so use two sheets to cover the shorter side of parchment paper.

 3. Silicone Spatula